Klomgor/worldfootballR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# Archived

+This data repo and the associated [`worldfootballR`](https://github.com/JaseZiv/worldfootballR) package will no longer be maintained.

+Thanks to you all for all you continued support over the years of maintaining it.
+It was a pleasure.

+***

 # worldfootballR <img src="man/figures/logo.png" align="right" width="181" height="201"/>

 <!-- badges: start -->